dadesso17/RJ-PINNs/README.md

 ## Citation
 If you use RJ-PINNs in your research, please cite:

-Dadesso, D. (2025).
-Residual Jacobian Physics-Informed Neural Networks (RJ-PINNs) for improved convergence and stability.
-Zenodo. https://doi.org/10.5281/zenodo.16956061
+ Dadesso, Dadoyi, Residual Jacobian Physics-Informed Neural Networks (RJ-PINNs) for improved convergence and stability.
+Available at SSRN: https://ssrn.com/abstract=5506728 or http://dx.doi.org/10.2139/ssrn.5506728